iSundhararajan/HackRPI/README.md

 ## How we built it
+- UI design:
-Frontend:
+- Frontend:
-Backend:
+- Backend:
-User login/authentication: Google Firebase
+- User login/authentication: Google Firebase

 ## Challenges we ran into
 - We had to brainstorm and come up with a feasible idea that was innovative and could be implemented within the given time frame.